 - Shortness of Breath

-With everything inside you being squished and pushed around by your baby it is no wonder you run out of breath more quickly.
-Shortness of breath can make it difficult to get around, clean, work, and or be productive.
+With everything inside of you being squished and pushed around by your baby, it is no wonder you run out of breath more quickly.
+Shortness of breath can make it difficult to get around, clean, work, or be productive.

-Heartburn, just one more thing you can look forward to in your third trimester of pregnancy.
-You can try to avoid it by eating smaller meals and keeping away from spicy/fried foods.
+Heartburn is another thing you can look forward to in your third trimester of pregnancy.
+You can try to avoid it by eating smaller meals and keeping away from spicy or fried foods.

-This will be more of a problem if you are in your third trimester during the summer time; you could have swollen legs, ankles, and feet.
+This will be more of a problem if you are in your third trimester during the summer; you could have swollen legs, ankles, and feet.